kylecurtis/md-notes/Tech-Notes/DSA/LeetCode/Data Structures and Algorithms/2 - Arrays and strings/2 - Two pointers.md

 >
 > For example, given `nums = [1, 2, 4, 6, 8, 9, 14, 15]` and `target = 13`, return true because `4 + 9 = 13`.

 The brute force solution would be to iterate over all pairs of integers.
-Each number in the array can be paired with another number, so this would result in a time complexity of �(�2)O(n2), where �n is the length of the array.
-Because the array is sorted, we can use two pointers to improve to an �(�)O(n) time complexity.
+Each number in the array can be paired with another number, so this would result in a time complexity of $O(n^2)$, where $n$ is the length of the array.
+Because the array is sorted, we can use two pointers to improve to an $O(n)$ time complexity.

 Let's use the example input.
 With two pointers, we start by looking at the first and last number.
 Their sum is `1 + 15 = 16`.
 Because `16 > target`, we need to make our current sum smaller.
 Therefore, we should move the `right` pointer.
 Now, we have `1 + 14 = 15`.
 Again, move the right pointer because the sum is too large.
 Now, `1 + 9 = 10`.
 Since the sum is too small, we need to make it bigger, which can be done by moving the `left` pointer. `2 + 9 = 11 < target`, so move it again.
 Finally, `4 + 9 = 13 = target`.